Poker Basics, Poker Strategy, Tournaments

 In today’s MTT poker, the vast majority of players raise very small, with open raises between 2x and 2.5x accepted as the norm and used as a baseline.
 With that in mind, it is easy to see why defending the big blind quite a bit is important, as the odds you are getting to call such small raises is extremely favorable.

-For example, imagine a scenario where you are sitting in the blind with a stack of 80,000 chips with blinds at 1k/2k with a 2k ante.
+For example, imagine you are sitting in the blind with a stack of 80,000 chips, blinds at 1k/2k, and a 2k ante.

-There is already 5k in the pot to start with, and the button raises to 4.2k, putting a total of 9.2k in the pot.
+There is already 5k in the pot to start, and the button raises to 4.2k, bringing the total to 9.2k.
 You need to call only 2.2k to potentially win a pot of 11.4k, which means you only need about 20% equity to profitably call here.

 The truth is that literally, any two cards have that much equity against a button opening range, which means you could call this raise with any two in theory.

-However, your positional disadvantage means you should play a bit tighter than that since you will not be able to realize all of your equity after the flop.
+However, your positional disadvantage means you should play a bit tighter than that, since you will not be able to realize all your equity on the flop.

 Against late position opens, you will want to call with almost all suited hands and all reasonably connected off-suit hands, as well as ones with high cards like an Ace or a King, regardless of the other card.